francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-4.md

 A Kubernetes Deployment is the most common and straightforward way to deploy a stateless service to a cluster.

+The Deployment resource defines the desired state of the Pods (sets of containers) as well as the number of Pod replicas, and provide the interfaces to roll out, scale up or down, and roll back the state of the Pods.

 To start, we basically just need to know the container image we want to run, which port(s) the container exposes, and how many replicas of the container to run - everything else is just some standard metadata.